How to Use AI: 4 Simple Ways for Beginners (2025 Guide)

 Budget £400, family of 5, want to actually be thoughtful this year."

-Real Example: Mark, a single dad from Leeds, was drowning trying to organize his daughter's 16th birthday while working full-time.
+Real Example: Mark, a single dad from Leeds, was drowning trying to organise his daughter's 16th birthday while working full-time.
 He dumped all his constraints and worries into ChatGPT - budget limits, her friend dynamics, his complete lack of party-planning skills.

 "It gave me a proper step-by-step plan with backup options.
 Best part?
 It reminded me to ask her friends' parents about dietary requirements - something I'd have definitely forgotten and panicked about later."